terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

 # 5-app-infra

-The purpose of this step is to deploy an example Compute Engine instance in one of the business unit projects using the infra pipeline setup in 4-projects.
+The purpose of this step is to deploy an example of usage, a simple [Compute Engine](https://cloud.google.com/compute/) instance will be created in one of the business unit projects using the infra pipeline setup in 4-projects.
+The infra pipeline created on step 4-projects, have a project with a [Cloudbuild](https://cloud.google.com/build/docs) pipeline configured to plan and deploy a terraform code.
+There is also a [Source Repository](https://cloud.google.com/source-repositories) to push the code to be deployed.
 This Compute Engine instance will be created using the base network created during step 3-networks to access private services.

 ## Prerequisites